Gluten Free Biscotti

 Step 6: Bake for 30 minutes.
 Remove from the pan and cool the entire pan on a cooling rack for 30 min to 1 hour.

 Step 7: Move logs, one at a time, to a cutting board (I cut the parchment in half and move the log on the parchment to the cutting board.)
-Cut cookies at an angle, 1/2″ to 3/4″ (1.25 – 2 cm) thick.
+Cut cookies at an angle or straight, 1/2″ to 3/4″ (1.25 – 2 cm) thick.
+Take care to use a side to side rocking motion with the knife to make the job easier with less crumbling.

 Second Bake (Some people prefer not to second bake – no problem!
 Skip steps 8 & 9.)